Marta Feuchtwanger: Marseille

-After the outbreak of war Marta Feuchtwanger was detained for some time at the women's internment camp at Gurs.
+After the outbreak of war Marta Feuchtwanger was detained for some time at the Gurs internment camp at the foot of the western Pyrenees.
 Conditions were poor: then, during the summer of 1940 she became increasingly alarmed by the appearance at the camp of German soldiers.
-The camp had been constructed a few years earlier to accommodate defeated antifascist fighters returning from the Spanish Civil War.
-In 1939, following the outbreak of war with Germany, it was reassigned, now used to hold "enemy aliens" - mostly Jewish and/or political refugees whose "enemy alien" status had been rapidly conferred when the war broke out - but at this stage the security at Camp Gurs was still low-level.
-Marta Feuchtwanger obtained a forged form authorizing her release on grounds of being over 70 (she was not quite 50), but when the time camp to escape, according to her own recollections, she crawled out under the fence.
-(Camp records state simply that she was permitted to leave.)
-She showed the release authorization form at the local railway station when she purchased a train ticket.
+The camp had been constructed in March-April 1939 to accommodate defeated antifascist fighters returning from the Spanish Civil War.
+In 1940, following the outbreak of war with Germany, it was reassigned, now used to hold "enemy aliens" - mostly Jewish and/or political refugees whose "enemy alien" status had been rapidly conferred when the war broke out - but at this stage the security at Camp Gurs was still low-level.
+Marta Feuchtwanger obtained a forged form authorizing her release on grounds of being over 70 (she was not quite 50), but when the time came to escape, according to her own recollections, she crawled under the fence (many Gurs internees from that time later claimed to have escaped; in reality, they were simply released on the condition that they had an address to go to and the means to support themselves).
+She presented the release authorization form at the nearest town, Oloron-Sainte-Marie, where she bought a train ticket.
 She knew, from a letter received from their house maid who was still in Sanary, that her husband was being held in a camp near Nimes.
 Her next stop was at the American consulate back in Marseilles where supported by a combination of her own chutzpah and her husband's international fame she made her way to the front of a long frightened queue, winding around several streets, of people desperate to escape.
 She informed the consular staff that Lion was being held at Camp des Milles, a detention facility near Nimes.
 A vice-consular official called Miles Standish drove to the camp and somehow extracted Lion Feuchtwanger, disguised as a woman.
 The escape seems to have involved the world-famous novelist swimming across a little river while wearing a dress.
 Stopped and challenged at a roadblock on the way back to Marseille, Standish persuaded the officials that the bedraggled figure on the back seat was his mother-in-law.
 Having arrived in Spain, the Feuchtwangers traveled across to Portugal by train.
 They travelled separately in order to try to avoid being spotted, although they were actually on the same train.
 Once in Portugal, they stayed in Estoril.